Variance reduction for additive functional of Markov chains via martingale representations: Setup

-then there is an invariant probability measure \(\pi\) for \(X,\) that is, \(X_t\sim \pi\) for all \(t> 0\) if \(X_0\sim \pi.\) Invariant measures are crucial in the study of the long term behaviour of stochastic differential systems \eqref{eq:sde-inv}.
+then there is an invariant probability measure \(\pi\) Invariant measures are crucial in the study of the long term behaviour of stochastic differential systems \eqref{eq:sde-inv}.
 Under some additional assumptions, the invariant measure \(\pi\) is ergodic and this property can be exploited to compute the integrals \(\pi(f)\) for \(f\in L^2(\pi)\) by means of ergodic averages.
-The idea is to replace the diffusion \(X\) by a (simulable) discretization scheme of the form (see e.g. \cite{MR3861816})
+The idea is to replace the diffusion \(X\) by a (simulable) discretization scheme of the form (see e.g. \citep{MR3861816}, \citep{lamberton:pages:2002})

 where \(\Gamma_n=\gamma_1+\ldots+\gamma_n\) and \((\gamma_n)_{n\geq 1}\) is a non-increasing sequence of time steps.
 Then for a function \(f\in L^2(\pi)\) we can approximate \(\pi(f)\) via